veit/python-basics-tutorial/docs/test/pytest/config.rst

     If this file is stored in test subdirectories, it enables the use of identical test file names in several test directories.

-If you already have a :file:`tox.ini`, :file:`pyproject.toml` or :file:`setup.cfg` in your project, they can take the place of the :file:`pytest.ini` file: :file:`tox.ini` is used by :doc:`../tox`, :file:`pyproject.toml` and :file:`setup.cfg` are used for packaging Python projects and can be used to store settings for various tools, including pytest.
+If you already have a :file:`tox.ini`, :file:`pytest.ini`, or :file:`setup.cfg`
+in your project, they can take the place of the configuration in the :file:`pyproject.toml` file: :file:`tox.ini` is used by tox, :file:`setup.cfg` is used for packaging Python projects and can be used to store settings for various tools, including pytest.

-You should have a configuration file, either :file:`pytest.ini`, or a ``pytest`` section in :file:`tox.ini`, :file:`pyproject.toml` or in :file:`setup.cfg`.
+You should have a configuration file, either in :file:`pyproject.toml`, :file:`pytest.ini`, :file:`tox.ini`, or :file:`setup.cfg`.

 The configuration file defines the top-level directory from which ``pytest`` is started.